-Every state in the United States has public records laws.25 These state laws vary in terms of when they were passed and what disclosure they require, but each state has some mechanism for providing individuals and the public with government records.26 Each state allows individuals to request records, regardless of whether the individual is a resident of the state in question.27 Many of these state laws are similar to the federal FOIA statute, but not all.
+Every state in the United States has public records laws.22 These state laws vary in terms of when they were passed and what disclosure they require, but each state has some mechanism for providing individuals and the public with government records.23 Each state allows individuals to request records, regardless of whether the individual is a resident of the state in question.24 Many of these state laws are similar to the federal FOIA statute, but not all.
 Because the laws vary, it is critical to review the particular laws, regulations, and procedures of the state whose records you are seeking before requesting any records.
-For a complete list of state laws, see https://www.FOIAdvocates.com.
+For a complete list of state laws, see the FOIA Advocates website.25